RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

-HThis is a self-made resume written while studying the material for the **HCNA-BCCP Huawei Certified Network Associate-Building Cloud Computing Platform**
+This is a self-made resume written while studying the material for the **HCNA-BCCP Huawei Certified Network Associate-Building Cloud Computing Platform**

-The official material can be found [here][a7c749f4]
+The official material can be found [here][a7c749f4].

   [a7c749f4]: http://support.huawei.com/learning/trainFaceDetailAction?lang=en&pbiPath=term1000025174&courseId=Node1000007639 "link to Huawei web"